Eating “In the Season Thereof”

 I want to refer to the phrase “in the season thereof”.

 It is easy to understand that in 1833 eating fruits and vegetables in the season they grew would be the most beneficial.
-At the time, the only accessible ways for the average home to preserve would have been temporary cold storage or to dehydrate, ferment or pickle, but clearly each method was only suitable for a narrow range of foods, and all were completely weather dependent.
+At the time, the only accessible ways for the average home to preserve would have been temporary cold storage, ferment or pickle, or in some climates to sun dry, but clearly each method was only suitable for a narrow range of foods, and all were completely weather dependent.
 And frankly, only for the extension of a few months at best.
 But still, one does the best one knows how to do right?
 It was pretty obvious you would get more nutrition from a ‘fresh’ apple eaten in its season, than one stored in the root cellar for several months or dehydrated.
-But still in the middle of winter, a dehydrated apple is welcome variation.
+But still in the middle of winter, a dehydrated apple is a welcome variation.
 Although fresh cabbage is preferable, sauerkraut would be a close a second in the middle of January. . . . . you get the point.

 So here we are, almost two centuries later – and we can have ‘fresh’ tomatoes in our salads all year round.
-We see watermelon, oranges, bananas and even blueberries and raspberries on the supermarket shelves in every month.
+We see watermelon, oranges, bananas and even blueberries and raspberries on the supermarket shelves in every month of the year.
 Many fruits we buy from the produce department don’t grow during any season in the country I live in.
-Bananas, pineapple, mangoes, kiwi, ….. and my personal favourite – oranges.
+Bananas, pineapple, mangoes, kiwi, ….. and my personal favourite, citrus fruits.
 Most of us wouldn’t know if those fruits even had seasons, let alone what they are.
 Well, let me put your mind at ease.
 They do.
 The question is, should we really eat everything all the time, just because we can?
 I’m gonna save you some time because I am not interested in the debate.
 I say – “no. We shouldn’t.”
 If we really want the fruits and vegetables to be of optimum value to us, we should eat them “in the season thereof”.
 So the next questions would naturally be ‘why?’ and ‘how?’ and ‘what even IS the season?’

 Lets get 7 important and applicable facts on the table to begin with: